egiesbrecht/prNet/README.md

  #### ManipulationUsage
  This class extended the [PatternUsage](#PatternUsage) by the method *manipulate(List<T> environment, ManipulablePattern<T> pattern)*.
 It first checks if the list 'environment' matches the pattern based on the Comparison clause and if it does, it manipulates those positions as the [Transition](#Transition) describes.
 In my last tests this achieved differences of ~3% to ~8% with the *findMatchingAuthors* method of the [PatternUsage](#PatternUsage) class.

+ ### demo-package
+ A package that contains a demonstration of how to apply parts of this project.

+ #### TwoDimensionalMatrix
+   Just a simple implementation of a two-dimensional-matrix which is build out of an array of nodes.

+ #### MatrixDemo
+   A demonstration of how the [PatternUsage](#PatternUsage) class can be used to analyze an array of random matrices.

+## What this project is and what not
+ This is the codebase for some of my projects which handle larger groups of information.
+It is designed to handle abstract data, rather than specific one.<br>
+ It is not a ready-to-go tool analyze files, complete programs or databases.
+If you want to apply this code to a larger scale of data-structures, go for it.